 Sinead has signed up for an incredible challenge, her first ever 5km swim through the MySwimathon entry option!
 Find out why she signed up and what the event means to her.

-The 2018 Swimathon Foundation Community Grants Scheme opened on Friday 2 February and is inviting applications from groups and individuals who aim to provide and promote swimming in their local community.
+The 2020 Swimathon Foundation Community Grants Scheme is inviting applications from groups and individuals who aim to promote swimming participation in their local community.

 Paul Hague has been taking part in Swimathon for 10 years, and has now swum 1,600 lengths of his local pool to support Marie Curie Nurses, after they cared for his uncle Gordon at home.

 Team GB swimming heroes Mark Foster and Duncan Goodhew are urging people to swim for the loved ones in their life who have been affected by terminal illness and cancer by signing up to Swimathon 2020.

 Emma Priestman and four of her friends are taking on a 5k challenge at Open Water Swimathon 2019 to raise money for Cancer Research UK and Marie Curie.
 Emma and her team, known as the Wetsuit Warriors, have so far raised more than £2,700.
 Find out why these two charities are so close to Emma's heart.

 Charlotte’s sister-in-law Maria died in November 2012 having been cared for by Marie Curie.
 A keen swimmer, Charlotte was inspired to try open-water swimming, including an Ice Swimming Challenge to raise money in Maria’s memory.
 This is Charlotte’s story.